RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 "We're starting cheap.
 Just a buck a bottle," Bull replied.

-Bert sounded as though he had accidentally swallowed a marble for a moment.
+Bert sounded as though he had accidentally swallowed a marble.
 "A buck a bottle?" he asked between gasps.
 "For something that people can get for less than a penny out of their tap already?
-Impossible!"
+That's outrageous!"

-"Difficult, I admit," Bull replied, "but not impossible.
-We just need to put our collective minds together and come up with somethin' snappy.
+"It'll be difficult to get people onboard with the idea at first, I admit," Bull replied, "but not impossible.
+We just need to put our collective minds together and come up with somethin'.
 Remember, we're the folks who talked people into buying pet rocks and voting for Nixon.
 We can sell anything!"

 "But bottled water?"
 Guswho apparently had rediscovered his voice at lastsaid.
 "Who's gonna buy water in a bottle?"